rudrajit15/rudrajit15.github.io/_pages/about.md

 Howdy!

-I'm a second year PhD student in the Computer Science Department of **UT Austin**.
+I'm a third year PhD student in the Computer Science Department of **UT Austin**.
 I'm fortunate to be advised by Prof. **Inderjit Dhillon** and Prof. **Sujay Sanghavi**.
 Broadly, I'm interested in the design of efficient and provable machine learning and deep learning algorithms.
 Specifically, my current research interests include large-scale optimization, federated learning, and machine learning theory.

 Previously, I was a dual degree (combined bachelor's and master's degree) student in the Department of Electrical Engineering, **Indian Institute of Technology** (**IIT**) **Bombay**.
 At IIT Bombay, I've worked under the guidance of Prof. **Subhasis Chaudhuri** on some probabilistically provable theoretical aspects of neural networks and algorithmic aspects of large-scale optimization for my final thesis <a href="https://drive.google.com/open?id=1gOwSCWhbJLVFN2K178Ujve-WxFv_VDdB">[link]</a>.
 I was awarded the **Undergraduate Research Award** (URA-03) for exceptional work in my final thesis.

-You can check out my CV [here]({{ site.url }}/assets/CV_2020.pdf).
+You can check out my old CV [here]({{ site.url }}/assets/CV_2020.pdf).

-I'm interning at **Google Research** this summer, working on federated learning with Zheng Xu, Satyen Kale and Tong Zhang.

 **<font size="+3">Publications & Competitions</font>**